 The proposed bill, titled "The Rhode Island Informed Consent Protection Act," introduces a new chapter to the General Laws concerning healthcare practices related to vaccinations.
 It mandates that healthcare practitioners must obtain written informed consent from patients or their guardians before administering vaccines.
 The bill defines "informed consent" as permission granted with knowledge of the possible consequences, including risks and benefits, and requires that this consent be free from coercion.

-The act explicitly prohibits discrimination against individuals who choose to delay or decline vaccinations, ensuring that such choices do not result in dismissal from medical practices, loss of medical privileges, or discrimination by insurers or employers.
-Practitioners and healthcare facilities are barred from harassing, coercing, or threatening patients regarding their vaccination choices.
-Additionally, insurers cannot deny coverage or discriminate against individuals based on their vaccination decisions.
+The bill explicitly prohibits discrimination against individuals who choose to delay or decline vaccinations, ensuring that such choices do not result in dismissal from medical practices, loss of medical privileges, or discrimination by insurers or employers.
+It also prohibits practitioners and healthcare facilities from harassing, coercing, or threatening patients regarding their vaccination choices.
+Additionally, insurers are barred from denying coverage or increasing premiums based on an individual's decision to delay or decline vaccinations.

 Statutes affected: 469: 40-11-3